Cooking On The Ranch

 Ingredients for baked chicken enchiladas with tomato cream sauce.

-• Roasted Chile Peppers Chile peppers are a staple in Mexican Cuisine.
+• Roasted Chile Peppers Chile peppers are a staple in New Mexican Cuisine.
 And more than likely they’re roasted to bring a hint of smoky flavor and that “just right” spicy heat.
 Use any combination of chile peppers that you like.
 Jalapeno, Poblano, Anaheim, Hatch or Mirasol.

 • Mexican Crema A creamy tangy Mexican condiment that’s thicker and richer than American Sour Cream.
 It’s higher in fat so it doesn’t curdle as easy which makes it a perfect choice for stirring into hot soups and creamy sauces, like this tomato cream sauce for this recipe.
 It puts the “creamy” into this chicken enchilada recipe.